gecugamo/update-plugins/README.md

 # update-plugins
-Bash script I use to update all of the plugins on all of my sites using WP-CLI in a Vagrant box.
+Bash script to update plugins on selected sites using WP-CLI in a Vagrant box.

 How to use: